Trevor Larnach Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.60 team ERA ranks third across all MLB pitching staffs.
+- The Rays have the third-ranked team ERA among all league pitching staffs (3.56).

-- The Rays give up the seventh-fewest home runs in baseball (61 total, one per game).
+- The Rays allow the sixth-fewest home runs in baseball (61 total, one per game).

-- Armstrong will take the mound to start for the Rays, his first this season.
+- Glasnow (0-0) takes the mound for the Rays to make his third start this season.

+- In his most recent appearance on Saturday, the righty tossed 5 1/3 innings against the Boston Red Sox, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.